 FLOW and EXE

 Artists Tania Kovats and Anne-Marie Culhane have each been commissioned by East Devon District Council to develop new work for the public realm responding to the £31m programme of flood defence improvements currently under way in Exeter.

 The projects have grown out of the aspirations of the Exe Riverside Valley Park Art Plan and activities in 2015/16.
 Both artists are based in Devon and produce site specific work rooted in place and the natural world.

 The new works created by the artists during 2017 aim to generate a wider conversation in Exeter about the impact and consequences of flooding in the city, and raise greater awareness and understanding of the surrounding issues.
 The arts programme will result in new temporary public artworks, artist-led planting within the Exe Riverside Valley Park and there will also be opportunities for some residents to take part in activities.
 A special public event will be held towards the end of the year that will provide a chance to discuss issues raised by the artists.

-Kovats’s project EXE will partner with the University of Exeter to investigate and respond to the politics, policies, impacts and potential solutions that surround flooding: a complex, long term problem in Exeter.
+Kovats’s project ‘EXE: Conversations Between Floods’ investigates and responds to the politics, policies, impacts and potential solutions that surround flooding: a complex, long term problem in Exeter.
 Kovats has a particular focus on the poetic and psychological nature of water as a connective element in the landscape, in conjunction with environmental and cultural concerns.
 For this project Kovats has focused her research on how rivers form the identities and histories of the places they run through, and determine their futures.
 She sees water as the element that has our human histories and stories flowing through it.
 Flooding disasters have always been part of the story of living close to water.
 Kovats has spent time researching the flood stories of the river Exe and this forms the content of the new work she is making for her commission: a newspaper to be delivered to local residents.
 A special event including invited speakers will be held at the Royal Albert Memorial Museum on 10th November 2017 linked to Tania’s commission.
 You can book free tickets here: